garden-io/garden/docs/guides/garden-managed-kubernetes-clusters.md

 ### Configuring ingress

-If you want to refer to the hostname that is assigned dynamically when the cluster is created, you can refer to that using the output `${providers.ephemeral-kubernetes.outputs.default-hostname}`.
+If you want to refer to the hostname that is assigned dynamically when the cluster is created, you can refer to that using the output `${providers.garden-kubernetes.outputs.default-hostname}`.
 This can be useful if, for example, you want to expose an ingress on a subdomain of the default hostname.

 For example, if you wish to expose `api` on `api.<default-hostname>`, you can use the following configuration for ingresses: